 - Annually review and approve corporate goals and objectives relevant to the CEO’s compensation, evaluate the CEO’s performance in light of those goals and objectives and determine and approve the CEO’s compensation based on this evaluation.
 In determining the long-term incentive component of the CEO’s compensation, the Committee shall consider, among other factors, the Company’s performance and relative stockholder return, the awards given to the CEO in past years and any other relevant factors.
 The Committee shall also review market data of appropriate peer group companies to assess the Company’s competitive position for three principal components of executive compensation – base salary, annual incentives and long-term incentives.

 - Through the Chair of the Committee, in consultation with the other independent members of the Board, (i) consult with the CEO about his or her annual and long-term objectives, (ii) consult with the CEO in preparation for an annual appraisal of his or her job performance, (iii) consult with the CEO in preparation for any interim performance appraisal requested by him or her or by the Board, and (iv) communicate with the CEO concerning the Board’s appraisal of his or her performance.
 (Alternately, the entire Board may wish to discuss performance with the CEO.)

-- Periodically recommend the amount and nature of compensation to be paid by the Company to each of its non-CEO executive officers as well as key employees designated by the Board. compensation to be paid by the Company to each of its non-employee directors.
+- Periodically review and approve the amount and nature of compensation to be paid by the Company to each of its non-CEO executive officers as well as key employees designated by the Board. compensation to be paid by the Company to each of its non-employee directors.

 - Administer all stock option plans, executive incentive and deferred compensation plans, and other executive benefit plans of the Company as provided for in such plans.
 Provide oversight of pension, retirement and other employee benefit plans.
 Review periodically the adequacy and reasonableness of all such plans and the desirability and approval of any amendments to the provisions of such plans, as well as the costs thereof to the Company.